ppy/osu-wiki/wiki/Ranking_Criteria/en.md

 -   **Avoid illogical, conflicting and obsolete commands.** Commands of the same type whose intervals overlap, have their ending time before their start time or are bound to impossible to reach triggers, are either not working as intended or obsolete, and should either be removed or adjusted to work as intended.
 -   **Widescreen support should be turned on if the mapset contains a widescreen storyboard.** Alternatively, if the storyboard is designed for 4:3 resolutions, widescreen support should be turned off.
 This setting will not affect anything within the beatmap without a storyboard being present.
 -   **Make sure the storyboard is optimized as much as possible,** within practical means.
     -   **Avoid having sprites, or the background of the map, completely visually obstructed while rendered.** Fading these out when otherwise not visible is preferable for the sake of performance.
-To fade out the background of the map, turn the same background image into a sprite, with “Background” or “0” as second parameter, and fade accordingly.
+To fade out the background of the map, turn the same background image into a sprite, with `Background` or `0` as second parameter, and fade accordingly.
     -   **Avoid sprites being partially off-screen or visually obstructed for the entire time they are used.** In these cases the respective parts of the images should be cut unless this is necessary for an effect within the storyboard.
     -   **Avoid unnecessary transparency around storyboard images.** For the sake of performance, images should be cropped as much as possible for their desired effects.
     -   **Use loops for commands that repeat themselves many times, unless this goes against what is visually intended.** Using the loop command will often reduce the line count considerably, which in turn reduces file size.